Border Collie FAQs

 Defining Physical Characteristics of a Labrador Border Collie

-Most Boradors are primarily black in colour, with the odd splash of white (especially around the face and chest).
+Most Boradors are primarily black in color, with the odd splash of white (especially around the face and chest).

 Though you can find them with brown or yellow coats.